Monday, November 27, 2006

 SAT Monitors Napped, Ignored Rules, Teens Say

-Jay MathewsWashington Post Staff WriterFriday, November 17, 2006; Page A01
+By Jay MathewsWashington Post Staff WriterFriday, November 17, 2006; Page A01

 They started the SAT that Saturday morning more than an hour late, not helpful for a college-entrance test many consider an ordeal under the best circumstances.
 But the situation worsened for eight students with learning disabilities in one second-floor testing room at Woodrow Wilson Senior High School in Northwest Washington.

 According to three of the students who were there Oct.
 14, the proctor and the associate test supervisor in the room let students work on some sections long after time expired and on others ahead of time.
 They let students make cellphone calls and eat in the room.
-Lacking a clock, they let students time the examination themselves with a microwave oven timer
+Lacking a clock, they let students time the examination themselves with a microwave oven timer.

 Occasionally, the three students said, the two test administrators dozed off.
 All of those actions were flagrant rule violations.
 Some test experts called the episode, which occurred at one of the country's busiest testing centers, a striking example of persistent problems with the administration of the SAT.
 Students called it worse.